for 'overall satisfaction' in Biosciences of the Russell Group universities included in the National Student Survey 2022

 Employment opportunities are diverse: ranging from biological and biomedical research and development, to careers in science communication, the health service, forensic science, environmental health and wildlife conservation.
 Our graduates are not confined to science-related careers, and a significant number enter jobs within finance, public and private sector management, social and health service work, the media and law.

-AAA including Biology or Human Biology and a second science
+AAA including Biology or Human Biology, plus a second science

 |BTEC National Extended Diploma||BTEC National Extended Diploma DDD.
 We consider BTEC Level 3 Extended Diploma in Applied Science (2016 syllabus) with all 7 mandatory units plus 4-6 units from 8,9,10,11,12,13, 14, 17, 18, 19, 20, 23 and no more than 2 units from 15,16,21,22,24,25,26.
 We consider BTEC Level 3 Extended Diploma in Applied Science (2010 syllabus), please contact us for information on the units we accept.|